 - 1 Tbsp lemon juice

-- 250 g wild blueberries, blended and passed through a sieve
+- 250 g wild blueberries, blended and strained through a sieve

 All ingredients should be at room temperature.

 Place all the ingredients in a large bowl and beat until just combined.
-Pour the cheesecake filling into the chilled base and bake at 150ºC for about 60 – 75 minutes or until set in center.
-Remove from oven and spread the topping over the hot cheesecake.
-Return to oven to bake for 10 minutes.
-Cool in the oven, with the door slightly ajar.
+Pour the cheesecake filling into the chilled base and bake at 150°C for 60–75 minutes, or until set in the centre.
+Remove from the oven and spread the topping over the hot cheesecake.
+Return to the oven and bake for a further 10 minutes.
+Leave to cool in the oven with the door slightly ajar.
 Refrigerate overnight.

 Decorate before serving.